hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 My examples for the new Arduino Pro board the Portenta H7

-The playlist of all my Portenta Videos and other interesting videos at
+The playlist of all my Portenta Videos and other interesting videos at (Note: as of Aug 11, 2020 I havn't made any videos yet, just trying to get all the code working)

 [https://www.youtube.com/playlist?list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw](https://www.youtube.com/playlist?list=PL57Dnr1H_egtm0pi-okmG0iE_X5dROaLw)